 Military leaders from more than 100 countries meet

-NEWPORT, R.I. – Senior military representatives from more than 100 countries have gathered in Rhode Island to talk about ways to cooperate and address shared challenges.
+NEWPORT, R.I. – Senior military representatives from more than 100 countries have met in Rhode Island to talk about ways to cooperate and address shared challenges.

 Adm.
-John Richardson, the U.S. chief of naval operations, is hosting the 23rd International Seapower Symposium at the U.S. Naval War College in Newport.
-It concludes Friday.
+John Richardson, the U.S. chief of naval operations, hosted the 23rd International Seapower Symposium at the U.S. Naval War College in Newport.
+It concluded Friday.

-The group includes about 80 heads of navies and 20 heads of Coast Guards.
+About 80 heads of navies and 20 heads of Coast Guards attended.
+They discussed evolving maritime strategy and ways to innovate, among other topics.

-The theme is security, order and prosperity.
+The theme was security, order and prosperity.

-Richardson talked to the group about the importance of international cooperation.
+Richardson talked about the importance of international cooperation.
 He said they share a "desire to sail together in support of our fellow citizens."

 Vice Adm.
 Michael Noonan, chief of the Royal Australian Navy, says it's a networking opportunity.
 He says the German Navy chief gave him some ideas about recruiting and retaining personnel, for example.